karanchahal/papers/distributed_training.md

 To use LARS with mixed precision training, we need to convert the weights and gradients back to FP32, apply LARS, then convert them back to FP16 format.

 All reduce algorithm

+There are two ways of using SGD for training in a distributed setting- the asynchronous SGD and synchronous SGD.

+Synchronous SGD

+It is the simplest to understand, synchronous SGD does the following:

+1. There are several replicas containing some subset of data and replicas of the machine learning model.
+2. All replicas run the forward and backpropogation step.
+3. All the replicas have their own set of gradients that are computed after the above step.
+4. They send these gradients to the parameter server, where all the gradients and averaged.
+These gradients are then sent back to each replica.
+5. Each replica then updates it's own set of weights with these global gradients.
+6. The next bach of data is requested and the above process is repeated.

+Please note, in a distributed SGD, the mini batch size is the size of the batch per node multipled by the total number of nodes.
+Hence, when the Distributed SGD takes places, the above steps are analogous to the processing of a mini batch on a single computer.

+Using large batch sizes, enable us to